ucldc/nuxeo-load/README-update_one.md

 don't keep credentials in revision control

 ## uid of file must be specified in one of 4 ways

+updating a nuxeo document's properties must specify a uid of the document.
+If you don't know the uid; this can be looked up from the document path.
+Nuxeo document uid or path can be specified in the json or on the command line.

 ### `"uid":` in json file
 if a uid is in the json file; this will be used